Monmouth University: Great Hall at Shadow Lawn

 Shadow Lawn became municipal property during the Great Depression and until Monmouth acquired ownership, it was home to Highland Manor Junior College, a private girls' school.
-Today, it is a National Historic Landmark.
-Some classrooms and the administrative offices are inside of the building.
+Some classrooms and the administrative offices are inside the building.
 Shadow Lawn was named to the National Register of Historic Places on March 28, 1978.
 It was named a National Historic Landmark on February 4, 1985.

 Shadow Lawn has also been a host of the film version of Annie, starring Aileen Quinn.
 Some of the scenes in this movie were filmed inside and outside of the building along with the rest of the Monmouth University campus.
 Shadow Lawn was used as Daddy Warbucks' mansion.

 Following Monmouth's acquisition of the estate, Shadow Lawn was renamed Woodrow Wilson Hall after United States President Woodrow Wilson, who stayed in the original mansion during his campaign in summer of 1916.
 The current mansion was renamed to Great Hall in 2020, with the university citing racist policies of Wilson for the change.

 Murry and Leonie Guggenheim Memorial Library

 In 1903, Murry Guggenheim (1858–1939), son of Meyer Guggenheim, bought property in West Long Branch to build a summer residence for himself and his wife, Leonie.
 The original structure of the Beaux-Arts mansion, designed by Carrère and Hastings is now the Murry and Leonie Guggenheim wing of the Monmouth University Library.
 It was also added to the National Register of Historic Places on March 28, 1978.